composewell/streamly-lz4/README.md

 ...
 ```

-## Running the tests and benchmarks
+## Running benchmarks

-Tests and benchmarks use corpora provided by the canterbury corpus
+Benchmarks use corpora provided by the canterbury corpus
 <https://corpus.canterbury.ac.nz/>

 `download-corpora.sh` automatically downloads and unpacks all the required